the-turing-way/the-turing-way/MartaMM-dataviz.md

 "Users" are not all white men from a medium-high socioeconomic background, in a USA setting.
 Male should *not* be the 'default' option, this attitude limits data accessibility, applicability, and generalizability.
 As thoroughly described and argued by Caroline Criado Perez ("Invisible Women", 2019), taking gender data into account in (city/transport/local plan) planning requires changes and solutions that have a ripple effect with broader consequences on the general society.
+Fenwick, Sandell, and Berengueres (2019) in their book on data visualisation suggest a chart checklist to check for bias in data visualisation.
+This checklist covers aspects such as the type of chart, use of colurs, use of metaphors, and captions.

 ### Data accessibility